ethanport/training-dataweave/README.md

 # training-dataweave
-DataWeave examples for MuleSoft training courses
+DataWeave examples for MuleSoft training courses.

 This is an example Mule project that demonstrates how to apply various formatting to numbers in DataWeave.